paduagroup/clandpol/README.md

 Here, the damped interactions are the ones of the HN atom (index 3) with Drude cores (indices 1, 2, 4, 7, 8) and Drude particles (indices 9-13).

-The script prints the command to be included by the user to the `in-p.lmp` file to declare the `coul/tt` pair style.
+The script prints the commands to be included by the user to the `in-p.lmp` file to declare the `coul/tt` pair style.

     To inlcude to in-p.lmp:
         pair_style hybrid/overlay ... coul/tt 4 12.0